jduchateau/GRAPE/docs/index.md

 ![Screenshot of the application with the person RML mapping](assets/images/app_people_run.png)

 **Specs**: RML-Core is fully implemented, RML-FNML and RML-IO are partially implemented.
-The notations are specifically designed to be lighter than the turtle conterparts.
+The notations are specifically designed to be lighter than the turtle counterparts.

 **Completions**: Use completion ++ctrl+space++ to enter the mapping and use the context assistant and quick actions ++alt+enter++.